Best air purifiers – our top 10 picks for eliminating dust, smoke, and allergens

 On delivery, the DH Lifelabs Aaira Mini air purifier needs the water tank filling and salt adding, but it's then ready to roll, and our reviewers found it very easy to use.
 There's no Wi-Fi connectivity, built-in air quality sensor, air quality data, or automatic mode with this mode, just a choice of three fan settings and a disinfectant icon that will flash intermittently when HOCI is being dispersed.

 We weren't wholly sold on the air filter's looks at first – we found it slightly reminiscent of a goldfish tank on first appearance! – especially as the unit's water tank lights up when running on the medium and high fan speeds.
-However, the light turns off on the lowest fan speed, so you can use this setting overnight if you don't want to be disturbed.
+However, the light turns off at the lowest fan speed, so you can use this setting overnight if you don't want to be disturbed.

 And, our reviewer was particularly impressed by the purifier's impact on air humidity which he found helped to ease his respiratory problems.
-He says, 'This air purifier definitely made a material difference in stopping my coughing fits and sinusitis.
-The air felt less congested and the HOCI that is dispersed gave the room an oceanic-like odour'.
+He says, 'This air purifier made a material difference in stopping my coughing fits and sinusitis.
+The air felt less congested and the HOCI that was dispersed gave the room an oceanic-like odour'.

 How to choose the best air purifier